 Awards presented at annual meeting of Clinical Research Forum

 Three projects led by Massachusetts General Hospital (MGH) investigators have been named among the Clinical Research Forum's Top 10 Clinical Research Achievements of 2012.
 The MGH-led teams are being honored for work to develop a system allowing people with paralysis to control computerized equipment via a small device implanted into their brains, for a clinical trial showing that a combination of two targeted treatment drugs significantly delays the development of treatment resistance in a common form of melanoma, and for a new approach to diagnosing hard-to-find chromosomal abnormalities that can provide critically important information.
 "There's never been a moment in the history of biology that's more optimistic for spectacular breakthroughs to happen.
 However, it will require strategic investments at a most difficult time in our history," said William F. Crowley Jr., MD, founder and past chairman of the Clinical Research Forum and director of the MGH Clinical Research Program.
 "America is a world leader in biomedical research and if we are to retain that leadership role globally, we have to continue making these national investments."
 The awards are being presented today at the Clinical Research Forum's annual meeting in Washington, D.C.
 MGH award recipients are:

-Massachusetts General Hospital, founded in 1811, is the original and largest teaching hospital of Harvard Medical School.
+Additional award recipients are from Yale University School of Medicine, Columbia University, Johns Hopkins School of Medicine, the University of North Carolina at Chapel Hill, the University of Pennsylvania and the University of Pittsburgh.
+Awardees were selected from nominated projects by the Clinical Research Forum's Board of Directors, senior leaders at some of the country's top academic health centers, all of whom recused themselves from discussing and judging submissions from their own institutions.
+The Clinical Research Forum is an organization comprised of the nation's most prestigious and acclaimed academic medical centers and healthcare systems whose goal is to sustain and expand a cadre of talented, well-trained clinical investigators at all stage of career development, and support nurturing environments and comprehensive research capabilities within academic institutions.
+Its mission is to provide leadership to the national clinical and translational research enterprise and promote understanding and support for clinical research and its impact on health.Massachusetts General Hospital, founded in 1811, is the original and largest teaching hospital of Harvard Medical School.
 The MGH conducts the largest hospital-based research program in the United States, with an annual research budget of more than $775 million and major research centers in AIDS, cardiovascular research, cancer, computational and integrative biology, cutaneous biology, human genetics, medical imaging, neurodegenerative disorders, regenerative medicine, reproductive biology, systems biology, transplantation biology and photomedicine.
 In July 2012, MGH moved into the number one spot on the 2012-13 U.S. News & World Report list of "America's Best Hospitals."

 Sue McGreevey, 617 724-2764, email@example.com